-Small nasal polyps may not cause symptoms.
-Larger growths or groups of nasal polyps can block your nasal passages or lead to breathing problems, a lost sense of smell and frequent infections.
+Small nasal polyps might not cause symptoms.
+Larger growths or groups of nasal polyps can block the nose.
+They can lead to breathing problems, not being able to smell and infections.

-Nasal polyps can affect anyone, but they're more common in adults.
-Medications can often shrink or eliminate nasal polyps, but surgery is sometimes needed to remove them.
-Even after successful treatment, nasal polyps often return.
+Nasal polyps can affect anyone.
+But they're more common in young and middle-aged adults.
+Medicines can often shrink nasal polyps or get rid of them.
+But surgery might be needed to remove them.
+Even after treatment, nasal polyps often come back.

-Nasal polyps are associated with inflammation of the lining of your nasal passages and sinuses that lasts more than 12 weeks (chronic rhinosinusitis, also known as chronic sinusitis).
-However, it's possible — and even somewhat more likely — to have chronic sinusitis without nasal polyps.
+Nasal polyps are linked to irritation and swelling, also called inflammation, of the inside of the nose and sinuses that lasts more than 12 weeks.
+This is known as chronic sinusitis.
+But it's possible to have chronic sinusitis without getting nasal polyps.

-Common signs and symptoms of chronic sinusitis with nasal polyps include:
+Common symptoms of chronic sinusitis with nasal polyps include:

-- A sense of pressure over your forehead and face
+- A sense of pressure over the forehead and face.